-It is the policy of Holly Area Schools to schedule meetings virtually when deemed appropriate.
-If that is not possible, any visitor intending to meet with a teacher, counselor or administrator, etc. must have an appointment prior to arriving at the school.
+Any visitor intending to meet with a teacher, counselor or administrator, etc. must have an appointment prior to arriving at the school.
 "Walk-ins" will be required to schedule a future appointment and return at that scheduled time for their meeting.
 Appointments can be established through the Holly High School front office at 248-328-3201.